 On 26 October 2017, Ann Cleeves was presented with the Diamond Dagger of the Crime Writers' Association, the highest honour in British crime writing, at the CWA's Dagger Awards ceremony in London.
 Presenting Ann with her award, Martin Edwards, Chair of the CWA, said: "It's a lifetime achievement award, and above all it recognises excellence in writing.
 But it also recognises a significant contribution to the crime writing world.
 And nobody can deny that Ann Cleeves' contribution has been magnificent."

 Ann's books have been translated into twenty languages.
 She's a bestseller in Scandinavia and Germany.
 Her novels sell widely and to critical acclaim in the United States.
 Raven Black was shortlisted for the Martin Beck award for best translated crime novel in Sweden in 2007.
 It has been adapted for radio in Germany - and in the UK where it was a Radio Times pick of the day when it was first broadcast Radio adaptations of Raven Black and White Nights have both been repeated.
-Eight series of Vera, the ITV adaptation starring Brenda Blethyn, have been shown in the UK and worldwide; there have also been four series of Shetland, based on the characters and settings of her Shetland novels.
-Both are currently filming for the next series.
+Nine series of Vera, the ITV adaptation starring Brenda Blethyn, have been shown in the UK and worldwide; there have also been four series of Shetland, based on the characters and settings of her Shetland novels, and a fifth is currently showing on BBCOne.

 In the autumn of 2016, Ann celebrated the publication of 30 books in 30 years.
 Her latest book is Wild Fire, the eighth and last of her a Shetland mysteries featuring Jimmy Perez; her most recent novel about Vera Stanhope is The Seagull.

 To keep up to date with Ann's news, read her online diary.